cassser0le/gohook-keylogger/readme.md

 ## Overview
-Captures letters, special characters, numbers and spaces
+The executable captures letters, special characters, numbers and spaces.